yorek/azure-script/README.md

 ```

 and all subsequent command will use that location, if not explicity overridden in the command itself. **Same logic can be applied to any resource that depend on other resource.** Storage accounts for example, or VPNs.

->Note: This is an experiment created by a customer facing team at Microsoft called, Commercial Software Engineering.
-We work with customers on a daily basis and as a result of that work we create this project.
-It is being used by partners today around the globe.
-Please help us improve it by trying it out and providing us feedback.

 ## Language